Division of Workforce and Economic Development (Non-Credit Instruction)

 OSHA Training Institute

 OTIEC Programs are an essential component in OSHA's mission to prevent work-related injuries, injuries and fatalities.
 Instructors uphold the highest quality standards and are supported by a committed staff and management team who work diligently to ensure that every individual and organization have the training and support services needed to protect workers, reduce losses, and realize the profitability of a good safety and health program.
-Successful completion of prescribed courses leads to certificates in Specialist in Safety and Health (SSH), Certified Safety and Health Official (CSHO), and the Public Sector Safety and Health Fundamentals Certificate, etc.
+Successful completion of prescribed courses leads to certificates in Specialist in Safety and Health (SSH), Certified Safety and Health Official (CSHO), Safety and Health Fundamentals (SHF), and Facilities Maintenance Safety Specialist (FMSS).

 The Tennessee Small Business Development Center (TSBDC)